This post may contain affiliate links. Please read my disclosure policy.

 - Scoop mounds of strawberries on top of individual slices of the pie.
 Pass extra for serving, if desired.

 - I don’t recommend mounding a lot of strawberries on top of the pie unless you plan to serve it all at once.
 If you anticipate leftovers, I recommend spooning the strawberries on each slice as they’re enjoyed.
-The filling is soft and too much weight from strawberries will cause it to spread.
+The filling is soft and too much weight will cause it to spread.

 - Refrigerate leftovers.